ethereumdegen/degen-auth-react/README.md

 1. Assumes running a NodeJS+React frontend with a mobx frontend datastore to use included modules.

-2. Backend code for read/write of challenges and auth tokens is included.
+2. Backend code for read/write of challenges and auth tokens is included to build an opensea-like experience.